Omaha Mobile Stage

 Recognition

-SARA National Design, Honor Award (Omaha Mobile Stage) October 2023
+2023 SARA National Design Honor Award

-ACSA Design Build Award (Omaha Mobile Stage) 2023
+2023 ACSA Design Build Award

 The Brookings Institution Placemaking Postcards, “How mobile placemaking in Omaha, Nebraska is supporting the city’s Black commercial corridors” by Jessica Scheuerman and Kaylea Kuhlman, October 31, 2022